Craps: Buy

-Players can also buy a bet which are paid at true odds, but a 5% commission is charged on the amount of the bet.
-Buy bets are placed with the shooter betting at a specific number will come out before a player sevens out.
+Players can also "buy" a point and place a bet which will pay out at true odds if that number is rolled before the next 7, but a 5% commission is charged on the amount of the bet.
 The buy bet must be at least table minimum excluding commission; however, some casinos require the minimum buy bet amount to be at least $20 to match the $1 charged on the 5% commission.
 Traditionally, the buy bet commission is paid no matter what, but in recent years a number of casinos have changed their policy to charge the commission only when the buy bet wins.
 Some casinos charge the commission as a one-time fee to buy the number; payouts are then always at true odds.
 Most casinos usually charge only $1 for a $25 green-chip bet (4% commission), or $2 for $50 (two green chips), reducing the house advantage a bit more.
-Players may remove or reduce this bet (bet must be at least table minimum excluding vig) anytime before it loses.
-Buy bets like place bets are not working when no point has been established unless the player specifies otherwise.
+Players may reduce this bet (keeping it above the table minimum excluding the commission) or remove it at any time before it loses.
+Like place bets, buy bets are not working when no point has been established unless the player specifies otherwise.

 Where commission is charged only on wins, the commission is often deducted from the winning payoff—a winning $25 buy bet on the 10 would pay $49, for instance.
 The house edges stated in the table assume the commission is charged on all bets.
 They are reduced by at least a factor of two if commission is charged on winning bets only.